Connect with others who understand.

 Delusions vs. Hallucinations

-Delusions and hallucinations are two symptoms of Parkinson’s disease psychosis in which people with Parkinson’s have trouble distinguishing reality from things that are imagined.
-PDP consists of nonmotor psychotic symptoms that affect the mind rather than the body.
+Delusions and hallucinations are two symptoms of Parkinson’s disease psychosis (PDP).
+This is when some people with Parkinson’s have trouble distinguishing reality from things that are imagined.
+PDP consists of nonmotor symptoms of psychosis that affect the mind rather than the body.

 In hallucinations, people perceive things that are not there.
-They can involve all five senses: visual, auditory, smell, taste, or touch.
+They can involve all five senses: visual, auditory, smell, taste, and touch.

-Alternatively, delusions are irrational beliefs in which someone strongly believes something that is not true or evidence-based.
-Researchers have found that persecutory delusions are the most common type of delusion in people with Parkinson’s.
-They’re characterized by someone falsely believing that others are treating them badly or taking advantage of them.
+On the other hand, delusions are irrational beliefs in which someone strongly believes something that is not true or evidence-based.
+Researchers have found that persecutory delusional beliefs are the most common type of delusion in people with Parkinson’s.
+They occur when someone falsely believes that others are treating them badly or taking advantage of them.

 Delusions can take various forms and may include: